R2Northstar/ModdingDocs/docs/source/guides/scripting/gamemodemods.rst

 Server-side function
 --------------------
-Now that we're down with defining the gamemode, its time to focus on the component on what makes the gamemode function in-game.
+Now that we're down with defining the gamemode, its time to focus on the component on that makes the gamemode function in-game.
 For this, it will be mostly handled by the server scripts, so head into ``_gamemode_simplerandomiser.nut`` to begin writing the randomizing script.

 .. code-block::